 Paris – 17th Arrondissement

-Lovers of French Impressionist Claude Monet's work will want this to be a must-do on their schedule, as five of his important works were painted here.
-There are other delightful surprises too: a windmill, a pyramid, an oriental fort, les colonnades, a grand rotunda, an art nouveau entrance gate, gorgeous flowers in season, quite a few playgrounds and statues of famous Frenchmen peppered throughout.
-All this and it comes with free Wi-Fi access too.
+Lovers of French Impressionist Claude Monet’s work will want the Parc de Monceau to be a must-do on their Paris trip, as some of his most important works were painted here.
+Situated on the boulevard de Courcelles, the Parc Monceau was designed in the late 18th century as an English garden.
+There are delightful surprises around every bend: a windmill, a pyramid, an Oriental fort, les colonnades, a grand rotunda, an Art Nouveau entrance gate, gorgeous flowers in season, quite a few playgrounds and statues of famous figures peppered throughout.
+All this and it comes with free Wi-Fi access, too.

 Surrounding the park is a very fashionable neighborhood, with wide boulevards lined by majestic townhouses.

 Also in the 17th arrondissement, the Batignolles neighborhood still attracts artists (and a large share of bobos) for its village charm and laid-back atmosphere.
 Check out this feature in France Today to learn more.